Back to School Sale: $100 OFF Sitewide Shop now

 How Often Should Electrolysis Be Done?

 Your electrologist will examine you and tell you how often you should be available for a session.
-But ideally, it’s supposed to be between every 2 to 4-week intervals to achieve a long-lasting result.
+Ideally, it should be every 2 to 4 weeks to achieve a long-lasting result.

 What Happens If You Stop Electrolysis?

 Once you begin an electrolysis process, it’s best to see it through.
 Understandably, you might miss one or two sessions, but it’s always possible to make things up by discussing with your electrologist.
-Stopping the entire process may mean you’ve wasted a great deal of time and resources, as the hairs may resume their growth again.
+Stopping the entire process may mean you’ve wasted a lot of time and resources, as the hairs may resume their growth.
 That’s because some of the follicles might not have been fully destroyed before you stop the process.

 Conclusion

 For now, there is no substitute for electrolysis if you aim to long-lastingly get rid of the annoying strands on your body.
 But as you have seen in this article, it takes time.
 You can spend a whole year or even more to complete the required sessions, depending on the factors we’ve highlighted earlier.
 But if urge and urgency are irresistible, the process is worth it.
-At least you are sure that when the whole process is over, you will never have to worry about objectionable hair again.
+At least you are sure that you will never have to worry about objectionable hair again when the process is over.

 Intense Pulsed Light (IPL) devices like the Ulike Sapphire Air3 device are a worthy alternative to electrolysis.
 They are far more affordable, ensure privacy, and produce a nearly long-lasting result if used as instructed.